How to Shuck Oysters

 Fresh oysters on the half-shell are delicious and nutritious, and you can enjoy these tasty seafood treats at home.
-Oysters look imposing and impenetrable but with a good oyster knife and a little technique, you can open an oyster quickly and safely.
-And the taste of fresh oyster meat is worth the little effort required to split open the shells.
+While the shells may look imposing and impenetrable, with a good oyster knife and a little technique, you can open an oyster quickly and safely.
+And the taste of their fresh meat and briny liquid is worth the little effort required to split open the shells.

 A Healthy Choice: Oysters are high in calcium, iron, and protein.